vancluever/tvg-powerline/README.md

 To use the script, either place the tools in the locations expected in the script in `tools/bin`, or edit the script to point to them.

+Additionally [ImageMagick](https://imagemagick.org/) is required for the PNG conversions.

 ## Floating point patch for exponential notation (`svg2tvgt`)

 Note that a couple of the glyphs need to have `svg2tvgt` patched to accept